Immigrant Protections

 What is this right?

-Immigrants in the United States have legal protections that safeguard their access to healthcare, education, workplace safety, and due process.
-These protections apply regardless of immigration status in many cases.
-The Emergency Medical Treatment and Labor Act (EMTALA) requires hospitals to treat anyone in a medical emergency.
+Immigrants in the U.S. have a layered set of federal protections covering healthcare, education, workplace safety, and due process — most of which apply regardless of immigration status.
+EMTALA (1986) requires hospitals to screen and stabilize anyone in a medical emergency.
 The Supreme Court's decision in Plyler v.
-Doe, 457 U.S. 202 (1982), guarantees all children the right to public K-12 education regardless of immigration status.
+Doe (1982) guarantees all children the right to public K-12 education regardless of status.
+The case turned on whether Texas could exclude undocumented children from public schools by charging tuition; the Court said no, by a 5-4 vote.

-Federal labor laws including the Fair Labor Standards Act and the Occupational Safety and Health Act protect all workers, including undocumented workers.
+The Fair Labor Standards Act (1938) and OSH Act (1970) protect all workers, including undocumented workers — confirmed by the Supreme Court in Sure-Tan, Inc. v.
+NLRB (1984).
 Anti-discrimination laws prohibit discrimination based on national origin and citizenship status.
-Additionally, many states and cities have enacted sanctuary policies that limit local law enforcement cooperation with federal immigration authorities.
+Many cities and states have enacted sanctuary policies limiting local law enforcement cooperation with federal immigration authorities — though the scope and enforceability of those policies varies and has been heavily litigated.

 When does it apply?